Amfora licenses gene editing tech in high-protein soy work

 Amfora has been working to develop high-protein strains of multiple feed and food crops for several years.

-The interest in developing an agreement to use the Cas-9 technology allows the company to work with a “robust” editing technology, said Lloyd Kunimoto, Amfora CEO.
-“Gene editing is a rapidly moving field, and, in any new field, the intellectual property landscape is always evolving, but in the case the Cas-9 … Corteva and the Broad really did have a solid patent portfolio that covered the use of Cas-9 to do gene editing,” he added.
+Cas-9 technology gives the company a “robust” editing technology, said Lloyd Kunimoto, Amfora CEO.
+“Gene editing is a rapidly moving field, and, in any new field, the intellectual property landscape is always evolving, but in the case of Cas-9.
+Corteva and the Broad have a solid patent portfolio covering the use of Cas-9 for gene editing."

-“W we know it’s a very useful, robust editing methodology,” he told FeedNavigator.
-“Now that we’re forcing on doing the editing of crop plants to increase protein content, and we’re starting to develop events that we hope will become commercial events, we wanted to make sure that we had the freedom to operate with the best editing technology that also has a solid IP position.”
+Amfora is looking to edit crop plants to increase protein content.
+"And as we’re starting to develop events that we hope will become commercial, we wanted to make sure that we had the freedom to operate with the best editing technology, which also has a solid IP position.”

 An initial focus is developing high protein strain of soybeans, he said.
-“Soy is the most commercially important and largest source of protein used in animal feed – and it’s also a much more important part of the total diet of farmed fish now,” he added.
+“Soy is the most commercially important and largest source of protein used in animal feed – and it’s also a much more important part of the total diet of farmed fish now."

-One factor that limits the use of soybean meal as a protein source in aqua feeds is that it is not as protein dense as an ingredient like fishmeal, said Kunimoto.
+One factor that can limit the use of soybean meal (SBM) as a protein source in aqua feeds is that it is not as protein dense as fishmeal, said Kunimoto.

 The editing process targets a specific gene and mechanism, he said.
-The change reduces the amount of some carbohydrates and starch in the meal.
+The modification reduces the amount of carbohydrates and starch in the meal.

-The prototype high-protein soybeans the company has generated produce a meal with a protein density around 60%, however, that could increase as the editing process continues, he said.
-“At this point, we have prototypes that would produce meal that has about the same density as fishmeal,” he added.
+The prototype high-protein soybeans the company has generated have a protein content level of around 60%.
+However, that could increase as the editing process continues, he said.

 Commercial timeline and costs